alarm-redist/redist/task_tracker.md

 **For Previous tries track previous index not the current new particle**
 - `draw_tries_vec` is the one.
 Make one that tracks the previous sampled index

+**Ask why log compactness takes district matrix despite only using column** The compute log tau term here: https://github.com/alarm-redist/redistmetrics/blob/5f7b36d8a7f9c7bc3c9098a7b6c6aa561d9074c7/inst/include/kirchhoff_inline.h#L16 takes a matrix of district values but only actually uses a single column.
+That can probably be changed.

 # ----- GENERAL THOUGHTS -----